GuideLayer

 What local-first means here

 Fully offline AI (Ollama, LM Studio) keeps everything on device but can't match frontier models for complex screen reasoning.
 Cloud-only assistants get the models but want your context in their cloud.
-GuideLayer sits between: frontier models through your own sign-ins, screen context captured locally on demand, no GuideLayer server owning the pipeline.
+GuideLayer sits between: frontier models through your Codex subscription, or Claude API key, with screen context captured locally on demand and ability stored on your Mac.
+Start with best AI apps for Mac if you're mapping the category.

 Workflow examples